 Stepping through another person’s job can lead to identifying areas that weren’t thought of as potential problems.
 Having the team watch and ‘see’ for themselves our movements replayed back brings greater insights into their processes.

-It’s time to get granular with your company’s metric’s and understand how it is formulated, elements that go into the metrics and how it is measured.
+It’s time to get granular with your company’s metrics and understand how it is formulated, elements that go into the metrics, and how it is measured.
 Our goal is to identify where you are at today and where you want to be tomorrow.
-Speaking with the distribution center management or plant manager along with the workers and employees help to establish the end goal for everyone involved.
+Speaking with the distribution center management or plant manager along with the workers and employees helps to establish the end goal for everyone involved.

 Once we’ve completed the analysis, obtaining feedback from everyone involved in the process is what makes our work alive and working.
 The results belong to you and your team needs to take ownership once we leave your facility.